lacrypta/nomad-old/nips/validators.md

 ```

 Of course, each validator language will demand their own calling conventions and specifics, as will specify the actual result values.
-Note that specific languages **MAY NOT** chose to not provide this specific capability: it is required to exist for them all in one form or another.
+Note that specific languages **MAY NOT** choose to not provide this specific capability: it is required to exist for them all in one form or another.
 In [Appendix III](#iii-recognized-v-language-tags), each recognized language will specify how to access this capability.

 This capability allows for validators to perform introspection on the NOSTR network.